kimmleang/kimmleang/README.md

-# Hi there 👋, I'm Kimleang
+# Hello there 👋, I'm Kimleang

 A software developer, who is passionate about developing web applications and mobile applications.
 I am always looking for new opportunities to learn and grow as a developer.